-- 8.1 The Board will ensure that each student be placed in a program appropriate to his/her needs and abilities. - 8.1.1 Early identification of and intervention with students, beginning at the Early Learning Years, is necessary for student success. - 8.1.2 Monitor student progress and report to the parents. - 8.1.3 Band representative be included in these meetings. - 8.1.4 For the children and youth in care, reference to the Joint Educational Planning and Support for Children and Youth in Care: Cross-Ministry Guidelines (Ministry of Education and Ministry of Children and Family Development, 2008). - 8.1.5 Monitor student progress and report to the Band in accordance with Enhancement Agreement (Appendix 2). - 8.2 Assessments may include classroom, school, district or provincial assessments.
-These assessments result in understanding of individual learning and lead to instruction, interventions and resources that improve student learning. - 8.3 Placement of students on an IEP: Adapted, Modified, or Gifted (Appendix 4) will occur only after the following steps have been completed: - 8.3.1 Completion of an appropriate assessment, the implication for educational services identified in an IEP, for the purpose of assisting the student, with an ongoing reporting of services and results provided. - 8.3.2 In a timely manner, provide and discuss a written report of the results with the parents and the school-based team, and if approved by the parent, to include the designated FNSW and Coordinator. - 8.3.3 A written report stating the reason for the placement, the options considered and the educational opportunities gained and lost by the placement has been
+- 8.1 The Board will ensure that each student is placed in a program appropriate to his/her needs and abilities, including learning disabilities & gifted students: - 8.1.1 Early identification of and intervention with students, beginning at the Early Learning Years, is necessary for student success; - 8.1.2 Monitor student progress and report to the parents; - 8.1.3 Band representative be included in these meetings;

+- 8.1.4 For the children and youth in care, reference to the, Joint Educational Planning and Support for Children and Youth in Care: Cross-Ministry Guidelines (Ministry of Education and Ministry of Children and Family Development, 2008); - 8.1.5 Monitor student progress and report to the Band in accordance with this LEA and Enhancement Agreement (Appendix 2). - 8.2 Assessments may include classroom, school, district or provincial assessments.
+These assessments result in understanding of individual learning and lead to instruction, interventions and resources that improve student learning: - 8.2.2 Assessments may be recommended by School District 58 and/or Parent or Guardian. - Placement of students on an IEP: Adapted, Modified, or Gifted (Appendix 4) will occur only after the following steps have been completed: - 8.3.2 The completion of appropriate assessment and/or diagnosis which clearly shows the nature, extent and impact of a student's condition on their learning; - 8.3.3 The learning requirements of the student are determined to be complex enough to require a plan (the IEP) that describes individualized goals, adaptation, modification, the services to be provided, and includes measures for tracking achievement; - 8.3.4 The opportunity for meaningful consultation between the school team, the parents, and where appropriate the student, for developing the plan has been regularly offered and supported.
+Full participation and consultation in yearly reviews and updates of IEPS will also be offered to parents in order to evaluate and discuss their student's progress and to determine necessary changes to plan for the student, including the possibility of removing the IEP.
+Included in this process if approved by the parent will be the designated FNSW and Education Manager and/or Education Coordinator; - 8.3.5 The only instance in which an IEP for a student with documented special needs is not required are when; - the student with special needs requires little or no adaptations to materials, instruction or assessment methods; or - the expected learning outcomes have not been modified; or - the student requires 25 or fewer hours of remedial instruction by someone other than the classroom teacher, in a school year. - 8.4 School Principals will provide the student records/information to the coordinator providing the student's parent has given the written consent. - 8.5 Appeals regarding educational placement or regarding the IEP will be in accordance with the Board's Appeal Procedure By-law #500.0 and the School Act for the Province of British Columbia: - 8.5.2 The parent will request and receive support in the appeal process from appropriate services, including school staff.

-- provided to the parent and, if approved by the parent/guardian, to the designated FNSW and coordinator. - 8.3.4 Informed consent from the child's parent prior to a change from the current to recommended educational services. - 8.3.5 Written reports on the results of the placement, based on the progress of the student, will be provided to the parent and designate FNSW at the end of each term during the placement. - 8.4 School Principals will provide the student records/information to the coordinator providing the student's parent has given the written consent. - 8.5 Appeals regarding educational placement or regarding the IEP will be in accordance with the Board's Appeal Procedure By-law #500.0 and the School Act for the Province of British Columbia. - 8.5.1 The parent will request and receive support in the appeal process from appropriate services, including school staff. - 8.6 In accordance with the School Act and upon written request to the Principal, parents will be provided an opportunity to examine, in the presence of the Principal (or designate) records contained in the students record file.
+- 8.6 In accordance with the School Act and upon written request to the Principal, parents will be provided an opportunity to examine, in the presence of the Principal (or designate) records contained in the students record file.
 This would also include copies of all reports, communications, and notice of all formal meetings initiated by the school concerning their child/children. - 8.7 The Board shall inform, and invite in a timely manner, a parent or legal guardian or their designate to attend School Based Team meetings dealing with students on issues such as special education.